nicmmrob/NC_Portfolio_Project/README.md

-I implemented POST, GET, PUT, and DELETE.
-I had two files, one for customers and the other for plants.
+Within the project, I implemented POST, GET, PUT, and DELETE.
+I have two .py files--one for "customers" and the other for "plants."
 I have a POST statement to create a new plant in the database, GET a plant by ID, PUT which is to update the price of a plant, and DELETE a plant altogether.
 Most of the same is true for customers, except you can update first and last name.
-I could implement much more features like listing out the number of plants, changing the email for the customer, etc.
+I could implement many more features like listing out the number of plants, changing the email for the customer, etc.

-For thsi project, I chose to go with utilizing an ORM.
+For this project, I wanted to practice utilizing an ORM.
 I really wanted to get more familiar with the process and it was easier for me to duplicate steps from the NC workshop and really get to know the "why."